-- 2. To re-elect the following Directors who retire pursuant to Article 92 of the Company's Articles of Association:- - (i) Mr. Liew Fook Meng - (ii) Mr. Liew Yoon Kee - (iii) Mr. Soh Swee Hock @ Soh Say Hock - 3.
-To approve the payment of Directors' fees amounting to RM384,000 for the financial year ended 31 December 2013. - 4.
-To re-appoint Messrs.
-Wong Weng Foo & Co. as Auditors of the Company for the ensuing financial year, and to authorise the Directors to fix their remuneration.
+- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2014 together with the Reports of the Directors and Auditors thereon. - 2.
+To re-elect the following Directors who retire pursuant to Article 92 of the Company's Articles of Association:- - (i) Dato' Azman Bin Mahmood - (ii) Tan Sri Dato' Sri Koh Kin Lip - (iii) Mr. Tai Chun Wah - 3.
+To approve the payment of Directors' fees amounting to RM384,000.00 for the financial year ended 31 December 2014. - 4.
+To appoint Auditors and authorise the Directors to fix their remuneration.